How a VSD Compressor Can Save Your Business Money and Energy

 Energy Savings

 The biggest advantage of a VSD air compressor is energy savings.
-A fixed speed compressor always draws the amount of power needed to meet the maximum compressed air demand.
+A fixed-speed compressor always draws the amount of power needed to meet the maximum compressed air demand.
 VSD will ramp down RPM, and therefore power consumption, when demand for compressed air is lower.
 Depending on the total volume of compressed air used in your facility and the amount of variability in your processes, this can add up to hundreds, thousands or even tens of thousands of dollars in energy savings each year.
 Energy savings are maximized for facilities with the greatest amount of variability in their processes.
 In some cases, operators can slash energy costs for compressed air systems by up to 70%!

 Lower Starting Currents